 Livingston County, KY

-The county is bordered by the Ohio River to the west and north, and the Tennessee River to the south.
+Livingston county, KY is bordered by the Ohio River to the west and north, and the Tennessee River to the south.
 What’s more, the Cumberland River flows alongside much of the eastern border, then turns west where it flows into the Ohio River.
 In fact much of the county is a huge inland island paradise surrounded by these rivers.

-Livingston County has more miles of commercial waterways than any other county in the lower 48 states.
+The County has more miles of commercial waterways than any other county in the lower 48 states.

 Highway access includes U.S. Route 60 which runs through the middle of the county.
 As well as U.S. Route 62 which runs through the southern part.
 Interstates 24 and 69 also travel through the southern part of the county.
 River Road (#137) follows alongside the Ohio River from Smithland to Carrsville.